What's a Co-ownership Agreement & How to Create One

 ⚖️ Define ownership interests

-📝 Co-create custom agreements—fast (or not)
+📝 Co-create custom agreements

 ✍️ Digitally sign from anywhere

-🚪 Plan your exit strategy
+🚪 Plan an exit strategy

-⚡️ Update anytime with a few taps
+⚡️ Update anytime, with a few taps

-One app to put you and your co-owners in control.
+One app to put you and your co-owner(s) in control.

-Check out our other posts:
+Check out our other posts

 How to split ownership of a home